bnhovde/TVPARTY/README.md

-# 📺🎉 TVPARTY
+# TVPARTY 📺🎉

-Framework for building multiplayer games for the tv.
+Boilerplate for building multiplayer games for the tv.

 ## What is it?

-TVPARTY is a react app with some helpers on place for building real-time multiplayer games like kahoot or jackbox.
+TVPARTY is a react app/node server with some helpers on place for building real-time multiplayer games like kahoot or jackbox.

 Take a look at the example game included for a super simple example.